-Prior to starting her own firm in 2007, Margo was an Associate at Esherick, Homsey, Dodge, and Davis Architects and the lead interior designer for several EHDD projects including: The Global Ecology Center at Stanford University (AIA COTE Top Ten Green projects, 2007), The Portola Café at the Monterey Bay Aquarium, The San Mateo Public Library (LEED Gold, 2008), and Unit 1 and 2 Infill Housing at University of California, Berkeley (AIA National Honor Award, 2008).
+Prior to starting her own firm in 2007, Margo was an Associate at Esherick, Homsey, Dodge, and Davis Architects and the lead interior designer for several important EHDD projects including: The Global Ecology Center at Stanford University (AIA COTE Top Ten Green projects, 2007), The Portola Café at the Monterey Bay Aquarium, The San Mateo Public Library (LEED Gold, 2008), and Unit 1 and 2 Infill Housing at University of California, Berkeley (AIA National Honor Award, 2008).

 Educated in fine arts and architecture, Ms. Majewska was awarded a Bachelor of Fine Arts with Honors from Parsons School of Design, and a Master of Architecture from Columbia University in New York City.